BenjaminBini/dilemme/README.md

 # Install and run

-Mongodb required running on default port.
-With a "dilemme" user being able to read and write "dilemme" db.
+MongoDB is required and must be running on default port (will be configurable in the future).
+A database called "dilemme" must be created and a user named "dilemme" must be able to read and write the database.

-Environment variables have to be set in a ".env" file at the root of the project (I use [dotenv](https://github.com/motdotla/dotenv)).
+Environment variables have to be set in a ".env" file at the root of the project (see `.env.sample` file) (I use [dotenv](https://github.com/motdotla/dotenv)).

 5 environment variables are required :
 * `NODE_ENV`: "development" or "production"